JaidonLightfoot/protein-binding-classification/README.md

 Data:

-Training dataset: ~8,800 protein sequences with known interaction labels
+-Training dataset: ~8,800 protein sequences with known interaction labels

-Blind test dataset: ~8,800 unlabeled protein sequences
+-Blind test dataset: ~8,800 unlabeled protein sequences

-Input format: raw amino-acid sequences (variable length)
+-Input format: raw amino-acid sequences (variable length)

-(Datasets were provided as part of a university course assignment.)
+-(Datasets were provided as part of a university course assignment.)

 Feature Engineering:

-Each protein sequence was converted into a fixed-length numeric feature vector, including:
+-Each protein sequence was converted into a fixed-length numeric feature vector, including:

-Amino-acid counts and frequencies
+-Amino-acid counts and frequencies

-Sequence length
+-Sequence length

-Biochemical group frequencies (hydrophobic, polar, acidic, basic, aromatic)
+-Biochemical group frequencies (hydrophobic, polar, acidic, basic, aromatic)

-Motif-based indicators related to nucleic-acid binding
+-Motif-based indicators related to nucleic-acid binding

-Ratio-based and derived features
+-Ratio-based and derived features

 Model Designs:

-Three model designs were developed and evaluated using 5-fold cross-validation:
+-Three model designs were developed and evaluated using 5-fold cross-validation:

-Design 1: Basic sequence composition features with a Decision Tree classifier
+-Design 1: Basic sequence composition features with a Decision Tree classifier

-Design 2: Expanded biochemical features with a Decision Tree to measure feature impact
+-Design 2: Expanded biochemical features with a Decision Tree to measure feature impact

-Design 3: Full feature set with Z-Normalization and a tuned Random
+-Design 3: Full feature set with Z-Normalization and a tuned Random

-Design 3 achieved the best overall performance and was selected for blind test prediction
+-Design 3 achieved the best overall performance and was selected for blind test prediction

 Evaluation based on:

-Accuracy
+-Accuracy

-Sensitivity and specificity (per class)
+-Sensitivity and specificity (per class)

-Matthews Correlation Coefficient (MCC)
+-Matthews Correlation Coefficient (MCC)

-Average MCC across all four classes
+-Average MCC across all four classes

-MCC was used as the primary metric due to class imbalance.
+-MCC was used as the primary metric due to class imbalance.

 Blind Test Prediction: